Transforming Hiring Culture, Individuals, and the Academy

 A key part of creating this systemic change is the Professorial Advancement initiative, funded by a $1.2 million National Science Foundation grant under the Alliance for Graduate Education and Professoriate Transformation (AGEP) program.
 The Professorial Advancement initiative employs a multi-layered strategy, with the goal of doubling the hiring rate of URM faculty in STEM disciplines among Big Ten campuses.

 Increasing diversity in our institutions goes beyond developing the individual—a systemic change is also necessary.
-Partnering with top academics on unconscious bias, a team of trainers has developed video case studies and facilitation guides that are being used to supplement current institutional training.
-The Professorial Advancement training team offers faculty hiring workshops for campus search committees using these videos to facilitate discussion and understanding about fair and inclusive hiring practices that improve quality and diversity.
-The NSF funding of this project allows the training team to visit member campuses and provide these trainings at no cost.
+Partnering with top academics on unconscious bias, a team of trainers has developed video case studies and facilitation guides that can be used to supplement current institutional search committee training.
+These videos help to facilitate discussion and understanding about fair and inclusive hiring practices that improve quality and diversity.